 3. Mansouri, M.; Pecora, F., More knowledge on the table: Planning with space, time and resources for robots, Robotics and Automation (ICRA), 2014 IEEE International Conference on, 2014 “Qualitative Representations for Robots”, Stanford, CA, March 24-26, 2014

-I'm currently a first year PhD student supervised by Prof. Yvan Petillot and Dr. Ron Petrick at the Edinburgh Centre for Robotics.
-I hold a MEng in Electronic and Digital Systems from the University of Strathclyde graduating in 2017, with Distinction.
+I'm currently a second year PhD student at the Edinburgh Centre for Robotics supervised by Prof. Yvan Petillot and Dr. Ron Petrick .
+I hold a MSc in Robotics and Autonomous Systems, from Heriot-Watt University graduating in 2018, with Distinction and a MEng in Electronic and Digital Systems from the University of Strathclyde graduating in 2017, with Distinction.
 I was awarded with an industry studentship sponsored by BAE Systems Surface Ships Ltd in the Centre for Doctoral Training in Robotics and Autonomous Systems (RAS) in Edinburgh.

 Prior to the CDT, I was involved in some robotic projects in the Central University in Cuba where I was doing a BSc in Control Theory.
 I was involved in a control project to implement different control techniques in platforms of 3 DoF & 2 DoF for pilots training.